p-kon/InvestHelper/README.md

 # InvestHelper
 This tool helps to collect selected indicators, from a variety of sources (websites, api).
-The data is returned in the form of a csv file, which is then imported into excel where the data is further analyzed.
+The data is returned to the form of a csv file, which is then imported into excel where the data is further analyzed.
 Currently working only for PL stocks.